The results are in! Please welcome your incoming elected State Council Representatives for 2023:

 A candidate cannot be a scrutineer for other candidates.
 Scrutineers may be present for the online ‘vote count’.
-To appoint a scrutineer the candidate must complete the scrutineer form available from the TUSA website after close of nominations and needs to be submitted to the Returning Officer.
+To appoint a scrutineer, the candidate must contact the Returning Officer via email after close of nominations by 12th September 2022.

 Tasmanian University Student Association

 Q: What do I need to do to nominate to be a TUSA Student Rep?